bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

-[Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds. `kraken2` is already installed in the **metagenomics environment**, let us have a look at `kraken2` help.
+[Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
+Let's looks at the help menu for kraken2:

 ```
 $ apptainer run /contrib/singularity/shared/bhurwitz/kraken2:2.1.3--pl5321hdcf5f25_0.sif kraken2  --help
 ```

 ```
 Need to specify input filenames!